lokidokicoki/dnd-lite/rules.md

 This includes woodsmen, stalkers.
 Those worrying folk who actually like going in the woods for fun!
 Rangers can also cast a small number of spells

+__Kickers__

-You can wear light or medium armor with no penalty.
+- You can wear light or medium armor with no penalty.

-You can use all ranged weapons, light and medium edged weapons.
+- You can use all ranged weapons, light and medium edged weapons.

 __Stat boosts__